angelinahli/meet-me-2/README.md

 * make search bar width expand to fill page
 * update the sign up page validation text
 * Rethink the user page - what needs to be on there?
+* allow individuals to select friends when creating events via a dynamic search thing

 ### somewhere in between?
 * organize searches with pages, perhaps sort search results